 WordPress is a device used all around the world, that’s why if you want your post published at a certain time, make sure you have set up the right time zone.
 You can check it by entering Settings > General.

-5) Additional Options: Here you can find post’s formats, categories, tags and Featured image.
+5) Additional Options: Here you can find post’s formats, categories, tags, and Featured image.
 We will look at these functions below.

 6) Screen Options: allows you to customize the WordPress screen to your individual needs.
 You can hide or add individual boxes, set a different WordPress panel layout, etc.

-- Excerpt – a summary or brief teaser of your post featured on the front page of your site.
+A summary or brief teaser of your post featured on the front page of your site.

-When you check Excerpt box, an excerpt field will appear at the bottom of the Body Copy Box (Content Area).
+When you check the Excerpt box, an excerpt field will appear at the bottom of the Body Copy Box (Content Area).
 Here you can enter the introduction to your article.

 Remember, many authors want to develop their templates and it is important for them to customize the template for the user.